biona001/GhostKnockoffGWAS/docs/src/man/solveblocks.md

 # Customizing your own LD files

-One can customize the `--LD-files` input starting with individual level data stored in VCF or binary PLINK format.
+One can customize the `--LD-files` (an input of the main software `GhostKnockoffGWAS`) starting with individual level data stored in VCF or binary PLINK format.
 This feature is supported by the `solveblock` executable located within `GhostKnockoffGWAS/bin/solveblock`.

 ## Command-line documentation of `solveblock` executable